Dhuruvm/ESCUDO/README.md

 4. Optionally configure owner IDs in the config.py file
 5. Run the bot: `python main.py`

+## Keep-Alive System

+The bot includes a built-in keep-alive system to prevent it from going offline on Replit:

+- **HTTP Server**: Runs on port 8080 with status endpoints
+- **Status Page**: Visit `/` for a visual status page
+- **API Endpoints**:
+  - `/status` - JSON status information
+  - `/ping` - Simple ping endpoint
+- **Auto-Start**: The keep-alive server starts automatically with the bot

+The keep-alive system ensures your bot stays online 24/7 on Replit by maintaining an active HTTP connection.

 ## Project Structure

 - **main.py**: The main entry point containing the Discord bot implementation